 Long tail keywords are typically considered three or four keywords strung together in a search.
 Since the advent of voice search, long-tail keywords are becoming longer with searches becoming more conversational in nature.

 In order to come up with the best keyword strategy, you need options.

 Although Google ranks according to keyword topic, optimizing for specific target keywords will help your website rank in a top position.
 Keyword research includes finding the most commonly searched terms as well as a list of the options that serve the same intent.
 Balancing the strength of competition, the volume of traffic and your current website status is part of the process of establishing a keyword strategy.

 Establish a keyword strategy

-Moving a page ranking from second to first page can be done by enhancing the content, enhancing the optimization, building internal and/or external links.
+Moving a page ranking from the second to the first page can be done by enhancing the content, enhancing the optimization, and building internal and/or external links.
 Discovering traffic opportunities such as this is typically found during keyword research.